 The Board of Governors, administration, and teachers of Trinitas Christian School do not actively promote or advocate participating in particular expressions of pop culture, including particular music, movies, television programming, and games.
 We leave decisions about a child’s participation in expressions of pop culture to parents.
 We believe parents are required to bring up their children in the training and admonition of the Lord, to teach their children to love God with all their heart, mind, soul, and strength, and to train them to know and love truth, beauty, and goodness.
 Participation in pop culture can be either helpful or harmful in this training.
 We do not propose to tell parents what in particular is helpful or harmful.
 It is our goal to come alongside parents and help disciple their children; however, we defer to parents’ judgment and responsibility to direct their children in how they will participate in pop culture.

 The Board, administration, and teachers of Trinitas Christian School certainly support the celebration of students’ birthdays.
-Celebration of students’ birthdays may take place in the classroom or outside in the courtyard (picnic area).
+Celebration of students’ birthdays may take place in the Grand Hall or outside.
 However, the classroom teacher will determine the most appropriate choice based on the assignments/activities of the day.
-Parents may only bring cupcakes, cake or cookies (no candles please) for the celebration.
+Parents may only bring cupcakes, cake, or cookies (no candles please) for the celebration.
 Plates, napkins, and other party supplies must be furnished by the parents.
 Birthdays will not be celebrated by the student body at mealtime.
 Parents, of course, are welcome to eat lunch with their child on this special day.

 Solicitation on School Grounds